What are dehumidifier bags and can they help to tackle moisture in your home on a budget?

 "Dehumidifier bags can be used in almost any area where there is excess moisture or dampness in the air," Simon shares.
 "But to get the maximum benefit from dehumidifier bags, it is important to place them strategically and where they will be most effective.
 Depending on where you are experiencing high levels of humidity they can be used in cupboards, wardrobes, cellars, storage areas, caravans, bedrooms and cars."

-This is because dehumidifier bags, while useful, can’t work at the same high rate as a dehumidifier machine when it comes to removing moisture, so they are best used as an extra layer of protection in these smaller, more specific spots.
+This is because dehumidifier bags, while useful, can’t work at the same high rate as a dehumidifier machine when it comes to removing moisture.
+Therefore they are best used as an extra layer of protection in these smaller, more specific spots.

 "For example, dehumidifier bags will struggle to deal with higher humidity levels such as in a bathroom or kitchen.
 In these areas, a regular dehumidifier would be more appropriate."
-They’re also not anywhere near as efficient as a dehumidifier is when it comes to drying clothes, so they shouldn’t be used as an alternative in this case, to help dry your laundry faster.
+They’re also not anywhere near as efficient as a dehumidifier is when it comes to drying clothes, so they shouldn’t be used as an alternative, in this case, as a way to dry your clothes indoors.

 Simon also advises checking a few stats on your dehumidifier bag before using it, to ensure it is as helpful as possible for reducing moisture.
 "Check the size of the area that it is suitable for to get maximum effectiveness, and if necessary, use more than one."